The 1 Day Inca Trail Hike

 Dry Season

 May through November is dry season.
-That does not mean that it never rains in the dry season but it is mostly dry with an occasional light shower.
+That does not mean that it never rains, but it is mostly dry with an occasional light shower.

 Rainy Season

 The rainy season begins usually in December and last until April.
-In the rainy season, there can be frequent heavy tropical showers.
+In the rainy season, there are frequent heavy tropical showers.

 On the Inca Trail, weather conditions vary depending on whether its dry season or wet season .
 The route for the 1 day Inca Trail, the altitude is 1000 meters or 3000 feet lower than Cusco.
-Therefore, it tends to be a bit warmer during the day and at night.
+Therefore, it tends to be a bit warmer.

-It is more tropical and more humid than Cusco.
-There is always a chance of rain showers, especially in the cloud forest areas.
-In the rainy season, these showers will last longer and may become intense tropical rain showers.
+The trail is tropical, so it is more humid than Cusco.
+There is always a chance of rain, especially in the cloud forest areas.
+In the rainy season, these showers will last longer and may become intense tropical rain.
 The Inca Trail is made of stones laid on the ground, so it can be more slippery to walk on in the rainy season.

 Faqs